Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Alabama business profiles studied.
+• Affordability (50%): Looks at how competitively and consistently an insurer prices general liability coverage across all Alabama business profiles studied.

-• Customer experience (30% of overall score): Customer experience measures how well insurers support Alabama businesses throughout the policy lifecycle from purchase to claims.
-We also studied at each level of buying, policy management and claims sub-parts of the process that make it easier and more reliable within each as well for accuracy and comprehensive understanding.
+• Customer experience (30%): Measures how well insurers support Alabama businesses throughout the policy lifecycle, from purchase to claims.
+We also reviewed buying, policy management and claims processes to see how each insurer handles key service moments.

-• Coverage options (20%): Coverage options reflect how well insurers support common Alabama small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Rates how well insurers address common Alabama small business risks and allow flexibility as businesses grow or change.

 Read our full business insurance methodology.